CK439224/Capstone-ePortfolio/README.md

 OVERVIEW
 </p>

 For my final project in the SNHU CS-499 Capstone, I demonstrated the knowledge and skills acquired throughout my Bachelor of Science in Computer Science program.
 The project involved selecting a previously developed program or set of programs and enhancing them in three key categories: Software Design and Engineering, Algorithms and Data Structures, and Databases.
 I chose to focus on a single program, applying enhancements across all three categories to showcase a comprehensive approach to software development.
-Click the link below the image to view my code review on YouTube.

 ---